rklancer/sproutcore-book/sproutcore book.md

 Sproutcore requires you to put aside certain web development habits.
-Sproutcore's designers observed that download and browser rendering times are decreasing at a steady rate while round-trip times to servers simply cannot, and therefore designed Sproutcore to render your apps's HTML using Javascript on the client.
-In general they encourage you to move as much application logic to the client as possible.
-This may feel wrong.
+Sproutcore's designers observed that download and browser rendering times are decreasing at a steady rate while round-trip times to servers simply cannot, and therefore designed Sproutcore to construct your apps's HTML on the client, using Javascript.
+In general they provide tools that help you move as much application logic to the client as possible.
+This may feel wrong at first.
 This book is here to help you grasp the thinking behind these decisions and thereby work with the grain of Sproutcore rather than against it.

 ### What is Sproutcore?